 If you want a comprehensive overview of Russell:

 - Read the Stanford Encyclopedia of Philosophy article on Russell.
 However, you should keep in mind that the Stanford Encyclopedia in often quite technical and this article may be difficult for beginners.
 It’s also quite long at around 10,000 words.
-Here’s a short excerpt that explains why Russell is such an important figure in the history of philosophy:
+Here’s a short excerpt that introduces Russell:

 “Bertrand Arthur William Russell (1872–1970) was a British philosopher, logician, essayist and social critic best known for his work in mathematical logic and analytic philosophy.
 His most influential contributions include his championing of logicism (the view that mathematics is in some important sense reducible to logic), his refining of Gottlob Frege’s predicate calculus (which still forms the basis of most contemporary systems of logic), his defense of neutral monism (the view that the world consists of just one type of substance which is neither exclusively mental nor exclusively physical), and his theories of definite descriptions, logical atomism and logical types.